fmanimashaun/ansible-config-mgt/README.md

 - **db-server:** Defines the database server.
 - **lb-server:** Defines the load balancer.
 - **all:vars:** Defines common SSH arguments for all hosts.

+Push the update to git and create a PR, omce created, merge to main and check the jenkins if it trigger the build flow

+change back to the main and run git pull to pull the latest